In this section

 How do I make a request for information?

-To make a FOI request you can do so by either emailing the Trust at: firstname.lastname@example.org or contact us in writing at:
+To make a FOI request you can do so by either emailing the Trust at: firstname.lastname@example.org or contact us in writing addressed to:

 Freedom of Information